Cascaded Lattice Boltzmann Modeling and Simulations of Three-Dimensional Non-Newtonian Fluid Flows: Introduction

-In various recent studies~\cite{Geier2015,Ning2015}, the cascaded LBM based on central moments and multiple relaxation times has been shown to be significantly more stable when compared to the SRT collision model based LBM for the simulation of Newtonian fluids flows.
+In various recent studies~\cite{Geier2015,Ning2015}, the cascaded LBM based on central moments and multiple relaxation times has been shown to be significantly more stable when compared to the SRT collision model based LBM for the simulation of Newtonian fluid flows.
 Three-dimensional central moment LBMs including the forcing terms for D3Q15 and D3Q27 lattices were systematically derived in~\cite{premnath2011three}.
 A variant of such a formulation involving discrete moment equilibria rather than the continuous Maxwellian equilibria is presented in~\cite{Rosis16}.
 A preconditioned cascaded LBM to accelerate steady flow simulations with improved accuracy was recently developed by~\cite{hajabdollahi2018galilean}.
 Furthermore, the cascaded LBM has recently been extended to simulate thermal convective flows in two-dimensions (2D)~\cite{fei2018modeling,elseid2018cascaded} and three-dimensions (3D) ~\cite{HAJABDOLLAHI2018838}.
 In addition, a modified forcing formulation and implementation of the central moment LBM has been presented in~\cite{fei2018three}.
 A systematic survey of various forcing approaches, which were categorized according to their being either split or unsplit formulations were made recently in~\cite{hajabdollahi2018symmetrized}, which also developed an efficient and second order accurate method to include sources in the cascaded LBM based on symmetric operator or Strang splitting.
+In general, the cascaded LB formulation is able to handle low viscous regions or flows at high Reynolds number quite well (see e.g.,~\cite{Geier2015,Ning2015,dubois2015stability,chavez2018improving}) by performing the relaxation process under collision in the moving frame of reference.
+While naturally preserving the Galilean invariance of the moments independently supported by the lattice, it also leads to the use of higher order terms in the fluid velocity in the equilibria when compared to the standard SRT or MRT formulations thereby contributing to its superior stability characteristics.
+Furthermore, by tuning the various relaxation times independently, the damping of the non-hydrodynamic kinetic quantities can be achieved~\cite{Ning2015,dubois2015stability,chavez2018improving}.